dsbl-dev/clsh-core/README.md

 }
 ```

-A `CITATION.cff` file is included so GitHub can auto-generate other formats.
+A `CITATION.cff` file is included.

 ---